mlflow/mlflow/docs/source/model/models-from-code.rst

 Core requirements for using Models From Code
 --------------------------------------------

-There are a few considerations to be aware of when evaluating whether your defined model is suitable for using the models from code approach for logging.
+There are some important concepts to be aware of when using the models from code feature, as there are operations that are performed when logging a model via a script that may not be immediately apparent.

-- **Imports**: Models from code does not capture external references for non-pip installable packages.
+- **Imports**: Models from code does not capture external references for non-pip installable packages, just as the legacy ``cloudpickle`` implementation does not.
 If you have external references (see the examples below), you must define these dependencies via ``code_paths`` arguments.
-- **Execution during logging**: In order to validate that the script file that you're logging is valid, the code will be executed before being written to disk.
+- **Execution during logging**: In order to validate that the script file that you're logging is valid, the code will be executed before being written to disk, exactly as other methods of model logging.
-- **Requirements inference**: Packages that are imported at the top of your defined model script will be inferred as requirements if they are installable from PyPI.
+- **Requirements inference**: Packages that are imported at the top of your defined model script will be inferred as requirements if they are installable from PyPI, regardless of whether you use them in the model execution logic or not.

 .. tip::
     If you define import statements that are never used within your script, these will still be included in the requirements listing.
 It is recommended to use a linter